wheelfan/ants/content/cycling.md

 I suspect that many cyclists do not love or respect the bicycle mode of transport.
 Their cars are important status symbols in their own right.
 The only way to maintain status and self-respect on a bike is to behave as a testosterone fueled maniac.
 I include all in this comment.
 Aggression is not gender specific.

-Cyclists who complain about the poor behaviour of buses, taxis, cars should be honest about their own total lack of concern for anyone else at all including other cyclists.
+Cyclists who complain about the poor behaviour of buses, taxis, cars, pedestrians even, should be honest about their own total lack of concern for anyone else at all including other cyclists.

 In London during rush hour I would guess that 90% of the people riding bikes to work hold driving licences.
 These are middle class people in employment.
 Most of them would have acquired their licences before they were 20 years old.
 They know that you should not ride through red lights or enter pedestrian crossings while there are still pedestrians making a crossing.

 It is as if cyclists act out all of the rage they cannot express in their cars.
 It is as if only the threat of sanctions makes them want to behave as part of a 'traffic community'.
 This is the age of the great big ME.

 I am shocked when I see cyclists using areas shared with pedestrians.
 They would be enraged if someone raced past their granny or their two year old child in a confined area.
-One sudden or unexpected movement by a pedestrian who cannot see or hear the speeding bike behindcould result in terrible injury.
+One sudden or unexpected movement by a pedestrian who cannot see or hear the speeding bike behind could result in terrible injury.
 There is no need to ever behave like this.

 Speed is a big issue on shared footpaths and off road routes.
 While the there is a push to reduce car speeds to 20 mph in small urban streets it is not unusual to see a cyclist clocking 25mph on a narrow footpath shared with pedestrians.